 This use case shows how a customer data analyst can use journey channel analysis to help drive revenue growth for a new product launch.

-This scenario is partly based on the Most traveledmetric that is temporarily removed from Journey Analytics.
+Note: This scenario is partly based on the Most traveledmetric that is temporarily removed from Journey Analytics.
 The measurement will return to Journey Analytics soon.
 For details, refer to the What's new article.

 Set the goal